-Working with our recommended Django project configuration¶
+Working with our recommended Django application configuration¶

 settings is handled by a few simple code snippets in